Gerry Georgatos: Journalism

 Georgatos has won awards for his investigative journalism.
 However, Georgatos has never been a career journalist and "forayed" for three years only into journalism, using the opportunity significantly to raise awareness of social justice crises, particularly of suicide crises.
 He has published investigative reports with several publications, including the National Indigenous Times, the National Indigenous Radio Service and The Stringer.
 In 2013, Georgatos was the recipient of Journalist of the Year at the Multicultural Media Awards.
-He attracted attention for advocating the innocence of Schapelle Corby, who was convicted of drug smuggling in Indonesia.
+He was described as a "conspiracy theorist" for advocating the innocence of Schapelle Corby, who was convicted of drug smuggling in Indonesia.

 Politics

-Georgatos was initially endorsed as the Greens candidate for an anticipated 2009 by-election for the seat of Willagee in the Western Australian Legislative Assembly, but given that former Premier Alan Carpenter waited longer than expected to resign, the preselection was later re-opened and Georgatos was defeated by Hsien Harper.
+Georgatos was initially endorsed as the Greens candidate for an anticipated 2009 by-election for the seat of Willagee in the Western Australian Legislative Assembly, but given that former premier Alan Carpenter waited longer than expected to resign, the preselection was later re-opened and Georgatos was defeated by Hsien Harper.
 He then ran as an independent, winning 9% of the vote, and declared his intention of forming a rival Greens party.

 In 2013 Georgatos was endorsed as the lead Wikileaks Party candidate for Western Australia in the Senate.
 He was embroiled in controversy for using Australia's preferential voting system to direct votes towards the centre-right National Party ahead of Scott Ludlam of the progressive Australian Greens.
 The preference deal was said to alienate Wikileaks Party supporters.
 Georgatos said the decision was made because of his admiration for the Nationals' Indigenous candidate David Wirrpanda, rather than for the National Party.
 Georgatos claimed that his effective first preference was always Ludlam and that Wirrpanda was not a threat but that Georgatos wanted to send a message to all political parties to elect into parliament more Indigenous candidates.
 He was initially endorsed for the 2014 special election following the voiding of the Western Australian Senate result after the Australian Electoral Commission ruled Julian Assange ineligible to contest.
 He withdrew from the contest shortly after citing personal reasons.

 Wheelchairs for Kids

-Georgatos has had an association with Wheelchairs for Kids and pro bono headed the Foundation arm of the charity, raising funds for rough terrain children's wheelchairs to be donated around the world.
+Georgatos has had an association with Wheelchairs for Kids and pro bono headed the foundation arm of the charity, raising funds for rough terrain children's wheelchairs to be donated around the world.
 As of 2013 the charity operated a factory with around 100 volunteer workers on a typical day.
 It manufactures wheelchairs and sends them to children in impoverished countries.
 In that year, it donated around 25,000 wheelchairs to children in over 60 countries.